Explore Malaysia: Top Holiday Destinations for 2026

 - Tickets: Some attractions, like Penang Hill funicular ride or Kek Lok Si pagoda access, may require tickets — book in advance if possible.

-Pro Tip: When planning your visit, consider search into Penang travel guide and booking Penang hotels early to snag the best deals, perfect for every budget and style.
+✈️Pro Tip: When planning my visit, I will consider searching into Penang travel guide and booking Penang hotels early to snag the best deals, perfect for every budget and style.

 Photo from @Trip.com